KohaILS/koha-manual-zh-cn/source/administration.rst

              This will update the values in the database columns for all your records.

--  For each subfield you can set the following Other option values
+-  For each subfield you can set the following Other options

    -  Authorized value